axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/error-handling.rst

 Error Handling
 ==============

-In this section, we want to mentions about types of errors which user may encounters when using the Portal, and how to enhance error handling approaches within the Portal.
+In this section, we want to mention the types of errors that users may encounter when using the Portal, and how to enhance error handling approaches within the Portal.

 -  Ajax error: These errors occur during a JSF Ajax request, such as when the user clicks the "Show Full Mode" button to switch the task widget to full mode.
-   Without proper error handling, users receive no feedback on whether the action was successful.
+   Without proper error handling, users receive no feedback if the action was unsuccessful.

--  Non-ajax error: These errors occur when a user accesses the Portal via a URL that cannot be processed successfully by the server, or when navigating a corrupt URL.
+-  Non-ajax error: These errors occur when a user accesses the Portal via a URL that cannot be processed successfully by the server, or when navigating to a corrupt URL.
    For example, this can happen if a user clicks a link to start a task that does not exist.

--  View expire error: These errors occur when a user submits a request for a page that no longer has an active view in the session, or when the user session has expired.
+-  View expired error: These errors occur when a user submits a request for a page that no longer has an active view in the session, or when the user session has expired.

 .. _components-error-handling-ajax-error-handling: